 Definition Spousal rape is nonconsensual penile/vaginal intercourse with a person who is the spouse of the perpetrator.
-Penal code section Spousal ra Spousal rape is covered under Penal Code Section 262 .
-Crime elements To arrest a person for spousal rape, the necessary crime elements include: an act of penile/vaginal intercourse, which is against the will of the spouse (i.e.; without consent) and is accomplished through force, fear, menace, incapacitation, or threats Classification The crime of spousal rape is a felony.
+Penal code section Spousal rape is covered under Penal Code Section 261.
+Crime elements an acis ag To arrest a person for spousal rape, the necessary crime elements include: an act of penile/vaginal intercourse, which is against the will of the spouse (i.e.; without consent) and is accomplished through force, fear, menace, incapacitation, or threats Classification The crin The crime of spousal rape is a felony.
 Examples (1) A husband who had penile/vaginal intercourse with his wife against her will, by means of force, committed the crime of spousal rape.
 (2) An estranged husband who had penile/vaginal intercourse with his wife who consented only because he threatened to injure their children, committed the crime of spousal rape.